William Rune Liltved

 William Rune Liltved (born 1960) is a South African malacologist and botanist.

-Liltved completed high school 1979 and was employed by South African Museum, Cape Town.
+Liltved completed high school 1979 at St George's Grammar School and was employed by South African Museum, Cape Town.
 He studied marine molluscs at California Academy of Sciences in San Francisco.
 His career has taken him to study molluscs in tropical South Pacific, New Zealand, Australia, the Caribbean and Mediterranean sea, Californian west coast and gulf of California, Gough Island and Tristan da Cunha, and extensively off southern Africa.